Do you want to add a protective coat to a piece of wood or furniture? We are walking you through a step by step guide on how to seal stained wood!

 Sealing stained wood with Polycrylic

 Polycrylic is a very popular sealant for wood projects.
 It is inexpensive and easy to apply.
-It provides strong coverage.
+It provides strong coverage and is, in general, a great choice.

 Be sure to pay attention to if you have water base or oil based polyurethane.
 It should match the base of the stain or paint you used on your project!